polywrap/projects/README.md

 7. **Submit:**
     * Create a new git branch. (ex: `new-project-submit`)
     * Move your project document into the `./completed` folder. (ex: `./completed/new-project.md`)
-    * Fill out all sections within the document's "submission" section.
+    * Fill out the document's "submission" section.
     * Create a new pull-request, merging the project branch into the `main` branch. (ex: `new-project-submit` -> `main`)
-8. **Demo:**
+8. **Demo & Retro:**
-    * Demos are required for submission.
+    * Demos & retrospectives are required for submission.
     * These can be done offline or live over a call, but must be recorded.
-    * Demo recording will be linked in the project document.
+    * Recording will be linked in the project document.
 9. **Acceptance:**
     * Project will be "completed" when the pull-request gains approval, such that it can be merged into the `main` branch.
     * Feedback can be shared in any fashion.

+## Example
+If you'd like to see a basic example of what this could look like in practice, see [./completed/EXAMPLE.md](./completed/EXAMPLE.md).